tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/ckafka_topics.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `instance_list` - A list of instances.
 Each element contains the following attributes.
-  * `clean_up_policy` - Clear log policy, log clear mode. delete: logs are deleted according to the storage time, compact: logs are compressed according to the key, compact, delete: logs are compressed according to the key and will be deleted according to the storage time.
+  * `clean_up_policy` - Clear log policy, log clear mode. `delete`: logs are deleted according to the storage time, `compact`: logs are compressed according to the key, `compact, delete`: logs are compressed according to the key and will be deleted according to the storage time.
-  * `create_time` - Create time of the topic instance.
+  * `create_time` - Create time of the CKafka topic.
-  * `enable_white_list` - IP Whitelist switch, 1: open; 0: close.
+  * `enable_white_list` - Whether to open the IP Whitelist, true: open, false: close.
   * `forward_cos_bucket` - Data backup cos bucket: the bucket address that is dumped to cos.
   * `forward_interval` - Periodic frequency of data backup to cos.
-  * `forward_status` - Data backup cos status: 1 do not open data backup, 0 open data backup.
+  * `forward_status` - Data backup cos status.
+1: do not open data backup, 0: open data backup.
   * `ip_white_list_count` - IP Whitelist count.
   * `max_message_bytes` - Max message bytes.
-  * `note` - Topic note description.
+  * `note` - CKafka topic note description.
   * `partition_num` - The number of partition.
   * `replica_num` - The number of replica.
   * `retention` - Message can be selected.
 Retention time, unit ms.